lento234/pivuq/README.md

-# PIV-UQ

-A library for PIV Uncertainty Quantification.
+# PIV-UQ: PIV Uncertainty Quantification

 `Note: Primary aim is to implement UQ algorithms for PIV techniques.
 Future goals include possible extensions to other domains including but not limited to optical flow and BOS.`